lunakid/tao/README.txt

 Also, apart from being maximally *easy-to-use*, requirements as *easy hosting* and *light maintenance/support burden* for such a tool are mandatory to be practical.
 (While Redmine is great, not everyone can host a RoR server stack.
-While ASANA is powerful (thoughits data model and functionality are severely lacking), again, you can't run it yourself.
+While ASANA is powerful (though its data model and functionality are severely lacking), again, you can't run it yourself.
 Etc.)

 Please, if you know activity management tools with a broad enough scope, maximum